 - Government offices operate from 7 am to 2 pm.

-Most shops and offices change their hours during Ramadan.
+Most shops and offices change their working hours during Ramadan.
 Visitors should refrain from eating and drinking in public, except in hotels, during the hours between sunrise and sunset.

 FAQ on Visiting Qatar